rajeshwarpatlolla/fullstack-webstuff/README.md

 A full-stack web developer is someone who has skills in both front-end web design/development and back-end/server coding.
 We can expect a full-stack web developer to design, code, implement and maintain a fully functional modern interactive website on his/her own.

-These days, companies are looking for a full stack developer.
-So i want to give you some information about the technologies, frameworks and some other useful stuff, one has to know for being a Full stack developer.
+Here i want to give you some information about the technologies, frameworks and some other useful stuff, one has to know for being a Full stack developer.

 #Front End